Job Introduction

 • type: Object | String

-Specifies the image to be used for the current Job, used for docker image as env or docker image as plugins.
+Specify which image to use as the current execution environment for the job, used for docker image as env or docker image as plugins.

 If image is specified as a string, it is equivalent to specifying image.name.